 remains a Party to the European Convention for the Prevention of

-Torture and Inhuman or Degrading Treading or Punishment (ETS No. 126);
+Torture and Inhuman or Degrading Treatment or Punishment (ETS No. 126);

 11.4 cease the persecution of human rights defenders, lawyers,

-LGBTI persons, and all who oppose the authorities and express their opinions
+LGBTI persons and those who oppose the authorities and express their

 11.5 ensure respect for the rights of women and girls and their